bzshang/piwebapi-python-examples/README.md

     patch_result = update_af_attribute(af_attribute, req_data, req_headers)
 ```

-It is the same dog and maybe a new trick.
+It is the same dog but maybe a new trick.
 I formulate the request JSON in `req_data`, set the header in `req_headers`
 and then call by helper function `update_af_attribute()`, shown below.

 ```Python